cezarypiatek/cezarypiatek.github.io/src/content/post/react-with-https/index.md

 **How to Run a React Development Server with HTTPS Using a Custom Script**

-Running a React development server with HTTPS is essential for testing secure interactions in your app.
 The development server used by `npm start` (powered by a Node.js-based server) supports HTTPS by default.
 However, web browsers often complain about the default certificate, making development frustrating.
-In this post, we’ll show you how to prepare and configure a trusted certificate that works seamlessly, providing an automated, cross-platform solution to integrate HTTPS into your React app.
+In this post, I will show you how to prepare and configure a trusted certificate that works seamlessly, providing an automated, cross-platform solution to integrate HTTPS into your React app.

 ### **Step-by-Step Guide**